4ntm4n/ms-one/README.md

 ## Credits

-In this section I want to give crdits to resourses I have used when creating this website.
+In this section I want to give credits to resources I have used when creating this website.

 ### **Technical**

-> Here I want to give credit to the resourses I have used that gave me enough knowledge in html and css in order to build this website.
+> Here I want to give credit to the resources I have used that gave me enough knowledge in html and css in order to build this website.

 > #### **Code Institute**
 >